Blourvim/hostprint/README.md

 hostprint (alpha) is an SSH-based system probe for quickly mapping out information on a server.
 Currently in very early development expect rough edges, missing features, and experimental outputs.

-The goal: Make it simple to snapshot the state of a server ,packages, users, services, and configs, to provide context for AI assistants and generate documentation.
+The goal: Make it simple to snapshot the state of a server, packages, users, services, and configs, to provide context for AI assistants and generate documentation.

 Feel free to open a issue with feature requests.